mercadopago/devsite-docs/guides/plugins/official/magento-two.en.md

 6) Very Good!
 The module of Mercado Pago was successfully installed.

-## Credit Card and Ticket Configuration (Custom Checkout)
+## Credit Card----[mlb]----, PIX------------ and Ticket Configuration (Custom Checkout)

-This process will explain how to configure the module to accept payments with Checkout Custom with Credit Card and Tickets:
+Here is how to set up the module to accept Credit Car ----[mlb]----, PIX------------ and Boleto payments in Custom Checkout (Transparent).

 1) Go to **Stores > Configuration > Sales > Payment Methods**.